georgeguo-cn/FIRA/README.md

-# FIMRec
+# FIRA
-Pytorch implementations for "Fine-grained Item Multi-Relation Mining for Multimodal Recommendation"
+Pytorch implementations for "Zoom-in: Multimodal Recommendation with Fine-grained Item Representation and Alignment"

 ## Data
 The interaction data is shared at `data/`.